GrazerComputerClub/Raspjamming-OS_Banana-Pi-M2-Zero/README.md

 ``echo "in" > /sys/class/gpio/gpio0/direction``  changes wiringpi GPIO Mode to 'IN'
 ``cat /sys/class/gpio/gpio0/value``  changes wiringpi GPIO Mode to 'ALT2'
 It looks like wiringPi can not read wenn Mode 'ALT2' is active (always zero).
-**This creates following error:** If event/ISR is activated on GPIO, reading the input is not possible anymore.
+**This creates following error:** If event/ISR is activated on GPIO, reading the input via memory map is not possible anymore.
+The problem was solved in wiringPi and RPi.GPIO by reading via /sys/class/gpio/gpioX/value in that case.

 ## Measurements